 In case you aren’t already familiar with the four different sections of the CPA exam, take a look at my post on CPA Exam Sections to learn more about them.
 This information is important in order to make the best decision!

 Your decision on which section to take first can hugely impact how well you do on subsequent sections.
-Choosing the right section to take first will give you the highest probability of passing all four sections.
+Choosing the right section to take first will give you the highest probability of passing all four sections and successfully becoming a Certified Public Accountant!

 Myth: You Should Take the Hardest Section First

 First of all, there is no guarantee that the section you believe is the most difficult will actually be.
-You may be thrown for a loop when you anticipate the FAR as the most difficult section, only to find yourself with the highest score in that section due to a greater than anticipated affinity or ability.
+You may be thrown for a loop when you anticipate the FAR (Financial Accounting and Reporting) as the most difficult section, only to find yourself with the highest score in that section due to a greater than anticipated affinity or ability.

 Secondly, do not expect any smooth sailing, even after the initial exam.
 Each section of the CPA exam is designed to be challenging and test your discipline as much as your knowledge.
-In contrast to the above example, signing up for the BEC exam and expecting it to be a cakewalk will result in a lower score on that section.
+In contrast to the above example, signing up for the BEC (Business Environment and Concepts) exam and expecting it to be a cakewalk will result in a lower score on that exam section.
 This is a common pitfall when underestimating any section due to preconceived notions, so be careful!

-Choosing the most difficult section could actually increase your chance of failure, setting you back countless hours and costing you money.
+Choosing the most difficult section of the CPA examination could actually increase your chance of failure, setting you back countless hours and costing you money.

 Reality: You Should Take Your Strongest Section First